Rocanrola/zetam/README.md

 Pages
 ----------
-Pages are automatically loaded by zetam middleware.
+Pages are controllers too.
+These are automatically loaded by zetam middleware.
 Just create a page folder inside the **pages** directory.

 	projectDir > pages > myFirstPage